Murdim/divine_right_doctrine/workshop.md

 It is incompatible with Temporal leadership, for both thematic and gameplay reasons.
 Due to a missing check in the AI's code, only players are allowed to pick it during reformation.

-A Random World setting has been added to allow or forbid Divine Right to randomly-generated religions.
-It is is unavailable for Catholics, Fraticelli and Muslims, and will never be picked by unreformed Pagans.
+Random Worlds can be set up to use, or not use, Divine Right as random religion feature.
+It is is unavailable for Catholics and Fraticelli, and will never be picked by unreformed Pagans.

 ## Coronation